Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Paid Leave

 Idaho does not require private employers to compensate employees during time off for vacation, holiday, bereavement, or sick leave.
-However, an employer will be required to pay for leave that is included as either an express or implied provision of the employee's contract.
+However, employers are required to pay for leave that is included as either an express or implied provision of the employee's contract.
 Ferguson v.
 City of Orofino, 131 Idaho 190 (1998).

 Emergency Response Leave